TheAcharya/MarkerData-Website/docs/User Guide/General.md

 ![Final Cut Pro's Time Display](/assets/fcp-subframes.png)

 **Final Cut Pro** allows the user to view timecode at the subframe level.

+!!!info Info
 A subframe has 1/80 the duration of a video frame and is a more precise unit of reference when viewing or editing audio waveforms that are zoomed in to the sample level.
+!!!

 Checking [!badge variant="success" text="Enable Subframes"] will **Marker Data** to include the subframes in the `Marker ID`.